 Take glyburide exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take glyburide with your first meal of the day, unless your doctor tells you otherwise.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.

 Low blood sugar (hypoglycemia) can happen to everyone who has diabetes.
 Symptoms include headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky.
 To quickly treat low blood sugar, always keep a fast-acting source of sugar with you such as fruit juice, hard candy, crackers, raisins, or non-diet soda.